 Following successful completion of the Master of Health Promotion, you will be qualified to take advantage of the career opportunities that exist world-wide in national and international health organisations; medium-sized businesses; multinational corporations; community organisations; human services agencies; local, state and federal government departments; statutory authorities; and Non-Government Organisations (NGOs).

-Graduates may be eligible to apply for membership of the Australian Health Promotion Association (AHPA) and the International Union of Health Promotion and Education.
+Graduates may be eligible to apply for membership of the Australian Health Promotion Association (AHPA).
+All Master of Health Promotion students also have option of obtaining free membership to AHPA for the duration of their studies.

 Course learning outcomes